What is a sustainable workplace culture: How it impacts your workplace engagement in 2024

 Organizing volunteer events and service projects allows employees to donate their time and skills to support environmental initiatives and community organizations.
 These activities may include tree planting events, park cleanups, beach or river cleanups, habitat restoration projects, or community garden maintenance.

 Launching fundraising campaigns for environmental causes and community organizations provides another avenue for employee involvement and support.
+There are many unique fundraising ideas for charity to incorporate (such as themed trivia nights, virtual auctions, or eco-friendly workshops) to create a fun and engaging way to raise funds.
 Organizations can organize events such as charity walks, runs, bike rides, or bake sales to raise funds for environmental conservation projects, wildlife protection initiatives, or local community programs.

 9. Integrate sustainability into performance management